kantv-ai/.github/profile/README.md

 - Explore and have fun!

-  we believe the philosophy of <b>try crazy ideas, build wild demos, and push the edge of what’s possible</b>(which is one of the core spirits of ggml-way).
+  I/we believe the philosophy of <b>try crazy ideas, build wild demos, and push the edge of what’s possible</b>(which is one of the core spirits of ggml-way).

 ### Roadmap